-Meditation takes regular practice.
+Like adults, meditation for teenagers, takes regular practice.
 While this book is designed to be a resource and road map for teens, I believe it will be best utilized when combined with a face-to-face meditation class.
-For those who teach meditation to adolescents, this workbook may be a great companion to your classes as it is well-designed so that teens can complete home exercises and record their reflections.
+For those who teach meditation for teenagers, this workbook may be a great companion to your classes as it is well-designed so that teens can complete home exercises and record their reflections.

-Children of all ages can benefit from meditation, even elementary-school-age.
+Children of all ages can benefit from meditation, even elementary school-aged children.
 Numerous books are available to help younger children develop the art of mindfulness, including Planting Seeds: Practicing Mindfulness with Children by Thich Nhat Hanh and Buddha at Bedtime by Dharmachari Nagaraia.

 Improving Schools through Meditation and Quiet Time